Sathyaraj-dev/javascript-tips-tricks/README.md

  - The package.json file focuses on project metadata and specifies the desired versions of dependencies.

  - The package-lock.json file ensures deterministic installations by locking the exact versions of dependencies and their dependencies.

+**map() vs forEach()**

+- The map() method returns a new array, whereas the forEach() method does not return a new array.
+- The map() method is used to transform the elements of an array, whereas the forEach() method is used to loop through the elements of an array.